uoftgasa/uoftgasa.github.io/markdown/index.md

 **How do I leave my current tenancy?**

 You are required to give your landlord 60 days notice before moving out, to allow them time to replace you.
+Once notice is served, your landlord may enter your rental unit without giving 24 hours notice for the purposes of showing

 **Can my landlord evict me if I get a pet?**